J-Ramalho/industRial/README.md

 <img src="man/figures/README-example-1.png" width="80%" />

-Here is another example from the last case study with a custom made process capability chart that use the tablet\_weight dataset and the theme\_qcc.
+In the *Statistical Process Control* case study the capability of manufacturing process is established with process statistics and visualized with custom made plots.

 ``` r
 tablet_weight <- tablet_weight %>%